edelweiss611428/Efficient/README.md

 ### Installation

 To install the package, Rtools and Rcpp are required.
-However, we were unable to compile the ASW package with the latest version of Rcpp (Rcpp v.
+However, we are unable to compile the ASW package with the latest version of Rcpp (Rcpp v.
 1.0.13).
 Users should use older Rcpp versions (e.g., Rcpp v.1.0.12) in the meantime.

 ```
 pkg = "https://cran.r-project.org/src/contrib/Archive/Rcpp/Rcpp_1.0.12.tar.gz"